On this page

-Personal information is only used for the purposes required to carry out our functions.
+Your personal information is only used for the purposes required to carry out our functions.
 This may include disclosure to persons or organisations that require the information to complete related activities (such as NZ Police for police vetting).
-Access to, use of and sharing of personal information is done in line with our legal requirements including the Official Information Act, Privacy Act, and the Education and Training Act 2020.
+Access to, use of and sharing of personal information is done in line with our legal requirements including the Official Information Act 1982, Privacy Act 2020, and the Education and Training Act 2020.

 Personal information is used to:

 - Assess a teacher’s eligibility for registration and certification

 - Maintain the Register of New Zealand Registered Teachers (including Limited Authority to Teach)

 - Conduct the statutory functions and administration of the Teaching Council.

 - Personal information may also be used for research purposes to assist us in analysing, and

 Some personal information can be disclosed to members of the public who are: